jasonc2901/eBayDealsMobileApp/README.md

 # ebay_deals_app

-A multi-platform Flutter App designed to simplify the process of checking daily deals on eBay.
+A multi-platform Flutter App designed to simplify the process of finding daily deals on eBay.

 ## About this app